About this site

 I have a pretty cool home office.

-For fiction-writing, I use Scrivener for the Mac when sitting at my desk.
-When away from my desk I use Elements on my iPad, which syncs to Scrivener via Dropbox.
+For my non-blog writing (fiction and nonfiction), I use Google Docs for all but the final draft, with some customized scripts for tracking my writing.
+For final drafts, I use Scrivener for the Mac.
 I’ve been using Scrivener since it first came out and I think it is the best writing tool out there.
+When away from my desk I write on my Google Chromebook.
 I use a Google Spreadsheet to keep track of my submissions (which extend way back to January 11, 1993) and another Google Spreadsheet to keep track of my bookkeeping.
 I store my writing-related receipts and contracts in Evernote.

 Feel free to contact me.
 Contact information is available here.